-DCT[1:0] Digital Clamp Timing, Address 0x15 [6:5]
+DCT[1:0] Digital Clamp Timing, Address 0x15[6:5]

-The Clamp Timing register determines the time constant of the digital fine clamp circuitry.
-It is important to realize that the digital fine clamp reacts very quickly since it is supposed to immediately correct any residual dc level error for the active line.
-The time constant of the digital fine clamp must be much quicker than the one from the analog blocks.
+The clamp timing register determines the time constant of the digital fine clamp circuitry.
+It is important to realize that the digital fine clamp reacts very quickly because it is supposed to immediately correct any residual dc level error for the active line.
+The time constant of the digital fine clamp must be much faster than the one from the analog blocks.